petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 We'll then see a button to sync the changes with the cloud, which we can go ahead and press.

-### Pushing the PDF to the Calkit Cloud
+### Push the PDF to the Calkit Cloud

-The default behavior of DVC is to not save pipeline outputs to the repo, but instead commit them to DVC, because Git is not particularly well suited to large files.
+The default behavior of DVC is to not save pipeline outputs to Git, but instead commit them to DVC, since Git is not particularly well suited to large files.
 The Calkit Cloud serves as a DVC remote for us to push these artifacts to back them up.
 If we go down to the terminal and run `calkit push`,